oracle/terraform-provider-oci/website/docs/r/database_autonomous_database.html.markdown

 * `time_maintenance_begin` - The date and time when maintenance will begin.
 * `time_maintenance_end` - The date and time when maintenance will end.
 * `time_of_last_failover` - The timestamp of the last failover operation.
+* `time_of_last_refresh` - The date and time when last refresh happened.
+* `time_of_last_refresh_point` - The refresh point timestamp (UTC).
+The refresh point is the time to which the database was most recently refreshed.
+Data created after the refresh point is not included in the refresh.
 * `time_of_last_switchover` - The timestamp of the last switchover operation for the Autonomous Database.
+* `time_of_next_refresh` - The date and time of next refresh.
 * `time_reclamation_of_free_autonomous_database` - The date and time the Always Free database will be stopped because of inactivity.
 If this time is reached without any database activity, the database will automatically be put into the STOPPED state.
 * `used_data_storage_size_in_tbs` - The amount of storage that has been used, in terabytes.
 * `whitelisted_ips` - The client IP access control list (ACL).
 This feature is available for databases on [shared Exadata infrastructure](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adboverview.htm#AEI) only.
 Only clients connecting from an IP address included in the ACL may access the Autonomous Database instance.
 This is an array of CIDR (Classless Inter-Domain Routing) notations for a subnet or VCN OCID.